pangpang20/docs.getdbt.com/website/docs/reference/project-configs/asset-paths.md

 ## Default
-By default, dbt will not copy any additional files as part of docs generate, i.e. `asset-paths: []`.
+By default, dbt will not copy any additional files as part of docs generate.
+For example, `asset-paths: []`.

 import RelativePath from '/snippets/_relative-path.md';